Knowledge base

 Has this FAQ been helpful?

-This guide explains how to regain access to Infomaniak services (manager.infomaniak.com and ksuite.infomaniak.com/mail in particular) in case of issues with the kAuth mobile app (application for iOS/Android smartphone or tablet) if this is the security method you chose during 2FA activation (two-factor authentication).
+This guide explains how to regain access to Infomaniak services (manager.infomaniak.com and ksuite.infomaniak.com/mail among others) if you encounter issues with the kAuth mobile app (application for iOS/Android smartphones or tablets) if this is the security method you chose during 2FA activation (two-factor authentication).

 Before changing your mobile device